 This included altering fuel consumption test data, fuel consumption rates, exhaust gas temperature readings and intake temperatures to turbochargers.

-Most of the engines with tampered data were built under license for international tonnage.
+Most of the engines with tampered data were built under licence for international tonnage.

 Read the full story (for free) here